Anyone who has experienced back pain knows what an inconvenience it can be.

 Physical therapy treatments for low back pain can include:

-- Movement exercises which are designed to decrease pain
+• Movement exercises which are designed to decrease pain

-- Manual therapy, in which a physical therapist uses hands-on techniques in order to help improve range of motion and reduce stiffness
+• Manual therapy, in which a physical therapist uses hands-on techniques in order to help improve range of motion and reduce stiffness

-- Progressive strengthening exercises which focus on the core stability
+• Progressive strengthening exercises which focus on the core stability

-Book An Appointment With Capitol Physical Therapy
+Book Your Appointment With Capitol Physical Therapy Today

-Are you suffering from lower back pain?
+Are you dealing with lower back pain?

 Is stiffness, inflammation, or numbness making it difficult to do things you used to be able to do with ease?